NaSTAuk/General-Election-Graphics/README.md

 For the [graphics](http://127.0.0.1:3000) output, navigate to http://127.0.0.1:3000

 ## Data Files
+Data files are stored in /public/data and are stored in json format.
+CSV versions are also kept in data-csv to allow for easier editing.

 ### live-seats.json - LIVE

 Key  | Value Description | Example